Imperial (automobile): Second generation (1957–1966)

-1957 (Series IMI-1,2,4)
+1957 (Series IMI-1, 2, 4)

-The 1957 model year was based on an even greater degree on Virgil Exner's "Forward Look" styling (also used on other full-size Chryslers of the period).
+The 1957 model year was based to an even greater degree on Virgil Exner's "Forward Look" styling (also used on other full-size Chryslers of the period).
 It featured a "biplane" front bumper, a full-width egg-crate grille, and quad headlights (where legal).
 Taller tailfins now encompassed the trademark gunsight taillights and framed a downward tapering decklid that met the rear bumper.
 Curved side glass was employed for the first time in a U.S. production car.
 The Hemi engine with a displacement enlarged to 392 CID was standard for 1957-58.
 Power seats and dual exhaust were made standard across the line.
 A convertible was available for the first time on an Imperial and only offered in the mid-range Crown series.
 Sales were helped by Exner's "ahead of the competition" styling, with 1957 becoming the best-selling Imperial model year ever: 37,593 were produced; the more commonly available Cadillac sold over 120,000 cars in 1957.

 Cadillac was shocked by the new popular design from Chrysler.
-Cadillac retaliated by implementing training to its sales force to call Imperial a "Chrysler Imperial" to try to dampen the sales of its competitor.
+Cadillac retaliated by implementing training to its sales force to call Imperial a Chrysler Imperial to try to dampen the sales of its competitor.
 This tactic was to create the thought that you were buying an over priced Chrysler.

 Quality control also slipped considerably, a consequence of the second total redesign in two years.
 Failing torsion-bars that were made incorrectly was also a problem from being produced too quickly.